IgorPetrovKrsk/capstone_orders_delivery_system_backend/README.md

 ## 🚀 Features

 - User roles: Admin, Dispatcher, Driver
-- CRUD operations for Orders and Trucks
+- CRUD operations for Orders, Users and Trucks
 - Authentication with JWT
-- WebSocket messaging for real-time driver-dispatcher communication
+- WebSocket messaging for real-time dispatcher to driver communication
 - MongoDB integration using Mongoose

 ---